The following text is an excerpt from a larger report. Available upon request.

 Country Landscape Overview

 Korea’s growth initially depended on a low wage, educated and disciplined labor force to produce goods for exports from its predominantly agricultural state possessing few natural resources.
-When the state prioritized economic development on a combination of state planning and private entrepreneurship, South Korea achieved its rapid economic development into a prosperous, industrial society.
+When the state prioritized economic development with a combination of state planning and entrepreneurship, South Korea had set forth on a trajectory into a prosperous, industrial society.

 The government followed suit to ascertain its policy framework.
-The Social Enterprise Promotion Act (SEPA) was enacted on December 8, 2006 and became effective on July 1, 2007.
-The Korea Social Enterprise Promotion Act came into force in 2007, resulting in the establishment of the Korea Social Enterprise Promotion Agency (KoSEA), a state-run incubator for SEs.
-It followed suit with the establishment of the Korean Social Investment Fund (KSIF), a social consulting organization which promotes sustainability amongst businesses, the Seoul Social Economy Support Centre, as well as a range of SME financing products and preferential access to public procurement bidding.
-Korea is also a member of the Global Steering Group (GSG), a successor to the Social Impact Investment Taskforce, created and empowered by the UK Presidency and the G8.
+The Social Enterprise Promotion Act (SEPA), which became effective in 2017, resulted in the establishment of the Korea Social Enterprise Promotion Agency (KoSEA), a state-run incubator for SEs.
+It followed suit with the establishment of the Korean Social Investment Fund (KSIF), a social consulting organization which promotes sustainability amongst businesses, the Seoul Social Economy Support Centre, as well as a range of SME financing products and preferential access to public procurement bidding.27

-Areas of investments are thus defined by the social and local needs shared by the government.
-SEs are defined as those that “perform business activities of producing and selling products and services while pursuing such social purposes as providing vulnerable social groups with social services or jobs to improve the quality of life of the local residents.”
+Areas of investments are thus defined by the social and local needs identified by the government.
+Social enterprises are defined as those that perform business activities of producing and selling products and services while pursuing such social purposes as providing vulnerable social groups with social services or jobs to improve the quality of life of the local residents.

 Korean governments have made efforts to mobilize participation of the private sector and civil society in furthering social development.
 However, actual contribution of business and financial communities has been slow compared to other advanced countries.

 In Korea, social investment has an impact-first orientation than as mechanisms for financial returns.
-Ventures that became interested in investing in social enterprises with social and financial returns came about growing social enterprise ecosystem with incubators, accelerators, and co-working spaces.
+Ventures that became interested in investing in social enterprises with social and financial returns came about with leading enterprise ecosystem with incubators and accelerators.
 Venture groups like D3 Jubilee and Crevisse Partners built awareness around impact investment opportunities by accelerating the operations, equity investing, and building capacities for shared learning.
 Social venture acceleration and incubation are also done by other institutions like MYSC, HGI, and SK Happiness Foundation.28 These incubators act as intermediaries for social entrepreneurs to build operations and secure external partnerships.

 These incubators act as intermediaries for social entrepreneurs to build operations and secure external partnerships.
 Sopoong, which was launched by the founder of Daum, is an impact investing venture group.
 It invested in SoCar, a car-sharing company based in Seoul.
 SoCar obtained public parking spaces with the government support and then it obtained funding from the Seoul Social Investment Fund.
 And subsequently, the business secured funding from private investors Bain Capital and SK Group to exit.